buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {% include content_blurb.html category="monographs" slug="buddhist-religion_robinson-et-al" %}
 - The main textbook for this part, *Robinson* will give us an accessible and enjoyable survey of Buddhism’s long history across Asia and beyond.

-#### Introduction
+#### Refresher

 {% include content_blurb.html category="booklets" slug="i-wonder-why_thubten-chodron" %}
-- For a refresher on the basics of Buddhism, I recommend skimming this Q&A with Thubten Chodron before we dive into the more detailed history below.
+- For a refresher on the basics of Buddhism, you can skim the questions in this Q&A with Tibetan Nun Thubten Chodron before we dive into the more detailed history below.
-- There's no need to read it thoroughly: just read the answers to whatever questions interest you.

 #### Supplementary Material to *Robinson*